Dictionaries, terms, and spotlights

 To add terms to a dictionary:

-- Click > Search > Dictionary/Terms.
+- Click > Search > Dictionaries/Terms.

 - In the left rail, under Term, click New Term.